rishi-bahadoor/validation_tests_generator/README_validator.md

 - Automated sensor system configuration dump

 ### Using the tool
-From vtg version 2.2 onward, the user machine will be required to have npcap installed.
+From vtg version 2.2 onward, the user machine will be required to have the npcap-sdk on their system

-A default npcap installation executable for windows can be found at /pc_required_installations/npcap-1.83.exe
+A default npcap-sdk executable for windows can be found at /pc_required_installations/npcap-sdk-1.15.zip

 Or you can use the following internet link to download the appropriate file: https://npcap.com/

+Once the sdk is on the system, the following environment variables must be updated:
+- `{path-to-npcap-sdk}\Include` must be added to the `INCLUDE` environment variable
+- `{path-to-npcap-sdk}\Lib\x64` must be added to the `LIB` environment variable

 If this is not installed on the user machine, an error message for missing wpcap.dll may be displayed when running the executable and running the app from a command line will have no results or prints.